ArunLR12/Flask_ORM_RESTful/Postman API Testing_ReadMe.md

 GET '/invoices'

-Return the details of the all invoices in a JSON format
+Return the details of the all invoices in a JSON format, as well of the items nested with the invoice.

 #### To test the add_invoice_item route using Postman, you can follow these steps ####: